SEAN: December begins, and that can only mean one thing: More piles of manga.

 ASH: I like saving up a few volumes to read at a time; I’m about ready for another binge.

-MELINDA: More Sidonia is always welcome!
+MJ: More Sidonia is always welcome!

 ANNA: My Thanksgiving plans include a bit of a marathon read of Sidonia to get more caught up.